 “Related to” – harassment wording

-An important step in the court reaching that conclusion was its rejection of the argument that Parliament intended to include liability for third party harassment when it changed the definition of (sexual) harassment from “on the ground of her sex” (requiring a “causative” relationship) to “related to” sex (an “associative” relationship).
-This change was in response to the High Court decision in Equal Opportunities Commission v Secretary of State for Trade & Industry, 2007 (see from para 55 of the Nailard judgment) in order to include various situtions which were required to be covered by the relevant EU directive.
+An important step in the court reaching that conclusion was its rejection of the argument that Parliament intended to include liability for third-party harassment when it changed the definition of (sexual) harassment from “on the ground of her sex” (requiring a “causative” relationship) to “related to” sex (an “associative” relationship).
+This change was in response to the High Court decision in Equal Opportunities Commission v Secretary of State for Trade & Industry, 2007 (see from § 55 of the Nailard judgment) in order to include various situations which were required to be covered by the relevant EU directive.

-In Nailard the Court of Appeal said it was inclined to doubt whether change in wording to “related to” which the EOC case required had been strictly necessary.
+In Nailard the Court of Appeal said it was inclined to doubt whether changing wording to “related to”, which the EOC case required, had been strictly necessary.
 The distinction made by the court in 2007 between an “associative” and a “causative” relationship may not be essentially different from the two types of discrimination expounded in the Amnesty case (inherent in the act, or based on mental processes).
 For example where a speaker uses overtly sexist language in a mixed audience, the link with the protected characteristic is in the words themselves and does not depend on his motivation.
-However the Court of Appeal did not have to decide on this.
+However the Court of Appeal did not have to decide on this (§93).

 Accordingly, as set out above, Equality Act liability in this type of case depends on whether there is a discriminatory motivation.